sparks-alec/QSpotify/README.md

 4- Change the Q Name of the `SPOTPATH` cue to reflect the path to the `QSpotify_1.3.scpt` file on your computer.
 This .scpt file was included in the downloaded repository.
 EX: `/Users/yourname/Downloads/QSpotify-master/QSpotify_1.3.scpt`

+## Troubleshooting

 If running a QSpotify cue returns an error such as `ERROR: A real number can't go after this identifier` or `ERROR: A "/" can't go here.`, there is likely a problem with the path to the QSpotify scpt file.

 A paid version of QLab is mostly necessary for QSpotify, becuase saved Script cues cannot be loaded with the free version.

+If multiple QLab workspaces are being used, the Script Cue script will need to be adjusted.
+Replace the script with `run script (q name of cue "SPOTPATH" in workspace "QSpotify Demo.qlab4" & "")`, replacing `QSpotify Demo` with the name of your QLab file.